openstack/python-openstackclient/doc/source/cli/command-objects/volume.rst

     New volume state
     ("available", "error", "creating", "deleting", "in-use",
     "attaching", "detaching", "error_deleting" or "maintenance") (admin only) (This option simply changes the state of the volume in the database with no regard to actual status, exercise caution when using)

+    *Volume version 2 only*

+.. option:: --attached

+    Set volume attachment status to "attached" (admin only) (This option simply changes the state of the volume in the database with no regard to actual status, exercise caution when using)

+    *Volume version 2 only*

+.. option:: --deattach

+    Set volume attachment status to "detached" (admin only) (This option simply changes the state of the volume in the database with no regard to actual status, exercise caution when using)